Mussaenda philippica ‘Aurorae’

 • Propagation: From softwood or semi-hardwood cuttings and very rarely from seeds

 • Features: Mussaenda is a tropical shrub or sub-shrub reaching 10 feet tall, though can be trained as a single specimen of 5 feet on ground or less than 3 feet in containers.
 Each flower is composed of an inconspicuous small tubular five-petalled corolla in orangy-yellow and five greatly enlarged sepals (bracts).
-It is really these showy corymbs of white or off-white enlarged leaf-like sepals that contrast beautifully against their dark green elliptic to ovate leaves that are the attention grabber.

 • Usage: Stunning White Mussaenda shrub at our garden border, June 2008White Mussaenda or Virgin Tree as commonly known can be grown as ornamental in parks and public gardens or along roadsides, byways and highways.
 Use in landscaping, this plant serves well as a decorative specimen with its showy blooms and would fit beautifully in home gardens too!
 Attractive to butterflies, bees, hummingbirds and insect pollinators as a nectar plant.